List of Empire ships (M): Empire Mortimer

 Empire Mortimer was a 7,051 GRT cargo ship which was built by William Gray & Co Ltd, West Hartlepool.
 Launched on 23 December 1943 and completed in March 1943.
 Sold in 1947 to Norwood Steamship Co Ltd and renamed Lord Gladstone.
 Operated under the management of Ships Finance & Management Ltd, London. sold in 1958 to Compagnia de Navigazione San Antonio Ltd, Costa Rica and renamed Olga Minacoulis.
 Sold in 1964 to San Antonio Shipping Ltd, Malta and renamed St Antonio.
 Sold in 1966 to Danish shipbreakers, resold and arrived under tow on 3 February 1966 at Santander, Spain for scrapping.

 Empire Mouflon

 Empire Mouflon was a 3,329 GRT (5,530 DWT) cargo ship which was built by Hanlon Dry Dock and Shipbuilding, Oakland, California.
 Completed in 1921 as Memnon for the USSB.
 To Columbia River Packers Association in 1925.
-To MoWT in 1940 and renamed Empire Mouflon.
+To MoWT in 1940 and renamed Empire Mouflon, Ship’s number: 167633, International Code Signal (under the name Preston (3)) GQLW.
 New boilers fitted in 1943 after continuing problems with old boilers.
 Sold in 1946 to Sir R Ropner & Co Ltd and renamed Preston.
+During WWII, she was an Atlantic convoy ship, sometimes used to transport high explosives.
+During this time her master was Captain Reginald Douglass Sparling.
 Sold in 1951 to Compagnia Maritime Avance SA, Panama and renamed Avance.
 Sold in 1957 to Avlis Shipping Co SA and renamed Avlis.
 Operated under the management of G Dracopoulos, Greece.
 Scrapped in June 1962 at Piraeus, Greece.